Naimurchowdhury/Naimurchowdhury/README.md

 - 👋 Hi, I’m @Naimurchowdhury
-- 👀 I’m interested in collaboration related to the application of ML in Supply Chain
+- 👀 I’m interested in collaboration in operations research (deterministic and stochastic models) projects
-- 🌱 I’m currently teaching at AUST as a lecturer
+- 🌱 I’m currently a PhD student at NC State in Industrial Engineering
-- 📫 Reach me @ naimurchowdhury.wordpress.com
+- 📫 Reach me @ naimur2020rahman@gmail.com

 <!---
 Naimurchowdhury/Naimurchowdhury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.